-The most common cold injured.
+The most common cold-induced injury.
 It usually affects the fingers, hands, toes, feet, ears, and nose.

-Superficial frostbite: characterized by white, waxy, or graying-yellow patches on the affected areas.
+Superficial frostbite: Characterized by white, waxy, or grayish-yellow patches on the affected areas.
 The skin feels cold and numb.
-The skins surface is stiff but underlying tissue feels soft and pliable when depressed.
+The skin's surface is stiff but underlying tissue feels soft and pliable when depressed.
 Treat superficial frostbite by moving the victim to a warm, dry area.
-Remove any constructive clothing items that could impair circulation.
+Remove any constrictive clothing items that could impair circulation.
 Place dry, sterile gauze between toes and fingers to absorb moisture and to keep them from sticking together.
 Slightly elevate the affected part.
 Seek medical attention as soon as possible.
-If you are more than one hour from medical facility and you have warm water, place the frostbitten part in the water.
+If you are more than one hour from a medical facility and you have warm water, place the frostbitten part in the water (102-106 F or 38.8-41.1° C).
 If you do not have a thermometer, test the water first to see if it is warm, not hot.
-Rewarming usually takes 20 to 40 minutes or until tissue soften.
+Rewarming usually takes 20 to 40 minutes or until tissues soften.

-Deep Frostbite: usually affects the feet or hands and is characterized by wax, pale, solid skin.
+Deep frostbite: Usually affects the feet or hands and is characterized by waxy, pale, solid skin.
 Blisters may appear.
-Treat deep frostbite by moving the victim indoors immediately seek medical attentions.
-Never rewarm a frostbitten body part by rubbing, exposing to open fire, rubbing with snow or cold-water soaks.
-Never allow a rewarmed body part to refreeze.
+Treat deep frostbite by moving the victim indoors and immediately seek medical attention.
+Never re-warm a frostbitten body part by rubbing, exposing to open fire, rubbing with snow or cold-water soaks.
+Never allow a re-warmed body part to re-freeze.